ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 Save the file.
 Click with mouse on the app to make the window active to catch events from it.

 Open Chrome dev tools tab `console`, and look at events.
-They will appear in a console when you press buttons on keyboard.
+They will appear in a console when you press buttons on a keyboard.

 ![events in a console when pressed a, b, c](./images/TSBDyeI.gif)